jyggen/docs/persona/laravel.md

 As you can imagine this is quite limited.
 What if you want to send a email during creation?
 Or maybe use your [Eloquent model](http://laravel.com/docs/eloquent) instead?
 This is where Laravel's event system come in handy.

 The library fire two events during the login process, `persona.login` and `persona.register`, that you can use to override the default functionality.
-If you want to future-proof your application you may use the constants defined in `Mozilla\Persona\Provider\Laravel\PersonaUserProvider`.
+If you want to future-proof your application you may use the constants defined in `Jyggen\Persona\Provider\Laravel\PersonaUserProvider`.

-    use Mozilla\Persona\Provider\Laravel\PersonaUserProvider;
+    use Jyggen\Persona\Provider\Laravel\PersonaUserProvider;

     Event::listen(PersonaUserProvider::EVENT_LOGIN, function($email) { });
     Event::listen(PersonaUserProvider::EVENT_REGISTER, function($email) { });